top of page

 • Commissioned by the Conscript Band of the Finnish Defence Forces

-• First performance on April 11, 2012, in Lahti, Finland by The Conscript Band of the Finnish Defence Forces conducted by Sami Ruusuvuori
+• First performance on April 11, 2012, in Lahti, Finland, by the Conscript Band of the Finnish Defence Forces, conducted by Sami Ruusuvuori

 bottom of page